-Almost 1,000 people died due to UK heatwave temperatures, scientists fear
+Almost 1,000 people may have died due to UK heatwave temperatures, analysis finds

 The estimate was calculated using forecast temperatures and a previous analysis of temperature-related mortality risk in different parts of England and Wales

-Almost 1,000 people died due to high temperatures during last week’s heatwave, scientists have said.
+Nearly 1,000 people could have died due to high temperatures during last week’s heatwave, a scientist has estimated.

 Antonio Gasparrini, a professor of biostatistics and epidemiology at the London School of Hygiene and Tropical Medicine, said he had estimated that England and Wales could expect to see 948 excess deaths, the vast majority recorded among those 85 or over, between 17 July and 19 July.